ansible/ansible/rst/playbooks2.rst

 Tags
 ````

+.. versionadded:: 0.6

-(New in 0.6) If you have a large playbook it may become useful to be able to run a specific
+If you have a large playbook it may become useful to be able to run a
-part of the configuration.
-Both plays and tasks support a "tags:" attribute for this reason.
+specific part of the configuration.
+Both plays and tasks support a
+"tags:" attribute for this reason.

 Example::